splunk/observability-workshop/docs/apm/hotrod.md

 Select the **Troubleshooting** tab, and select your environment and set the time to 15 minutes.
 This will show you the Dependency Map for the Hot R.O.D. application.

 ![Hot R.O.D. in APM](../images/apm/hotrod-troubleshooting.png)

-If you did create some errors, they will show up as the big red dot in the Redis service.